How Does Mesh Size of Insect Net Affect Greenhouse Ventilation?

 Why it matters:

-Higher temperature increases plant respiration and reduce photosynthesis efficiency, especially above 30°C for crops like tomatoes and capsicum.
+Higher temperatures increase plant respiration and reduce photosynthetic efficiency, especially above 30°C for crops such as tomatoes and capsicum.

 2. Humidity Control